vipulnaik/diet-exercise-health/events/2024/2024-12-13-blood-tests.md

 the building but outside the LabCorp area, I took off my mask and recorded the time; it was 10:18 AM.
 I then headed back home (with a stop at Walgreens for a few purchases).

+### Resumption of supplements with meal

+I had my first meal of the day from 2:29 PM to 3:18 PM.
+I resumed regular consumption of supplements with this meal.

+### Bandage change

+Around 3:55 PM (a little under 6 hours after the blood draw), I switched from the thing tied around my elbow to a single water block flex bandage covering the area of the blood draw.